hiepyeuh/nevron/docs/index.md

 # Developer Documentation

-Learn how to build your first autonomous AI agent with Neurobro's **Autonomous Agent Framework** in Python.
+Learn how to build your first Nevron, an autonomous AI agent in Python.

 This framework is designed to be a modular and extensible framework for building autonomous AI agents, which can perform tasks idependently on their own.